This page contains information that is no longer current but remains on our site for reference purposes.

 Temporary Protected Status Extended for Nicaraguans

-WASHINGTON— Secretary of Homeland Security Janet Napolitano has extended Temporary Protected Status (TPS) for eligible nationals of Nicaragua for an additional 18 months, beginning July 6, 2013, and ending Jan.
-5, 2015.
+WASHINGTON - Secretary of Homeland Security Janet Napolitano has extended Temporary Protected Status (TPS) for eligible nationals of Nicaragua for an additional 18 months, beginning Jan.
+6, 2012, and ending July 5, 2013.

-Current Nicaraguan beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs from April 3, 2013, through June 3, 2013.
-U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible once the 60-day re-registration period begins.
-Applications will not be accepted before April 3, 2013.
+Current Nicaraguan TPS beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs from Nov.
+4, 2011, through Jan.
+5, 2012.
+U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible when the 60-day re-registration period begins.
+Applications will not be accepted before Nov.
+4, 2011.

-The 18-month extension also allows TPS re-registrants to apply for a new employment authorization document (EAD).
-Eligible Nicaraguan TPS beneficiaries who request an EAD and meet the re-registration deadline will receive a new EAD with an expiration date of Jan.
-5, 2015.
-USCIS recognizes that some re-registrants may not receive their new EADs until after their current EADs expire.
-Therefore, USCIS is automatically extending current TPS Nicaragua EADs that have a July 5, 2013, expiration date for an additional six months.
-These existing EADs are now valid through Jan.
-5, 2014.
+This 18-month extension also allows TPS re-registrants to apply for a new Employment Authorization Document (EAD).
+Eligible Nicaraguan TPS beneficiaries who timely re-register will receive a new EAD with an expiration date of July 5, 2013.
+USCIS recognizes that all re-registrants may not receive their new EADs until after their current EADs expire.
+Therefore, USCIS is extending the current TPS Nicaragua EAD bearing a Jan.
+5, 2012, expiration date for an additional six months, through July 5, 2012.

-TPS applicants may request that USCIS waive any fees by filing a Form I-912, Request for Fee Waiver, or by submitting a personal letter requesting these fees be waived.
-Failure to submit the required filing fees or a properly documented fee waiver request will result in rejection of the entire TPS application.
+TPS applicants may request that USCIS waive any or all fees by filing a Request for Fee Waiver, Form I-912, or by submitting a personal letter.
+Failure to submit the required filing fees or a properly documented fee waiver request will result in the rejection of the TPS application.

 Additional information on TPS for Nicaragua, including guidance on the application process and eligibility, is available online at http://www.uscis.gov/tps.
-Further details on this extension of TPS for Nicaragua, including the application requirements and procedures, will appear in a Federal Register notice scheduled for publication on April 3, 2013.
+Further details on this extension of TPS for Nicaragua, including the application requirements and procedures, are in a Federal Register (PDF) notice published on Nov.
+4, 2011.

 Applicants seeking information about the status of their individual cases can check My Case Status Online, or call the USCIS National Customer Service Center at 1-800-375-5283 (TTY 1-800-767-1833).